OpenBB-finance/OpenBB/examples/README.md

 This notebook provides an introduction to discovering, finding, and searching ticker symbols.

 - Search
-- Find company and non-listed company filings.
+- Find company and institutional filings.
 - Screen stocks by region and metrics.

 ### loadHistoricalPriceData